 Rinderroulade – Beef Rolls with a Surprise

-The savory sauce from Rinderroulade is often spooned generously over buttery mashed potatoes or egg noodles, making every bite a perfect balance of salty, smoky, and tangy flavors.
+Rinderroulade’s flavorful sauce is frequently lavishly spooned over buttery mashed potatoes or egg noodles, giving each bite the ideal harmony of acidic, smoky, and salty flavors.

 Königsberger Klopse – German Meatballs in Creamy Sauce